zimmshane/CS100_FinalProject/README.md

 ## Expectations
 > * You can incorporate additional technologies/tools but they must be approved (in writing) by the instructor or the TA. < ASK ABOUT USING CRYPTO++ TO IMPLEMENT SHA3 HASHING ALGORITHMS AND AES ENCRYPTION. \>
-> * You should modify this README file to reflect the different phases of the project.
-You will need to hold two to three scrum/check-in meetings with your lab TA/reader at different times in addition to the final demo.

 ## Project Description
 > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)